cullenwatson/community-detection/README.md

 ## Community Detection in Networks

 ### Project Overview
 The goal of this project was to implement the Girvan-Newman algorithm to detect communities in a network.
-Overall, given a GraphML file, my project processes the file and applies the Girvan-Newman algorithm.
+Overall, given a GraphML file, the program processes the file and applies the Girvan-Newman algorithm.
 Consequently, it then outputs the processed GraphML file.
 <br><br>

 This new GraphML file if read by a GraphML reader, such as NetworkX, would then reveal to you the communities in the graph.
 Note: I have provided the python script I used to plot the GraphML files.